Suzanne McKechnie Klahr

 Fellow Since 2006

-This profile was prepared when Suzanne McKechnie Klahr was elected to the Ashoka Fellowship in 2006.
+This description of Suzanne McKechnie Klahr's work was prepared when Suzanne McKechnie Klahr was elected to the Ashoka Fellowship in 2006.

 Suzanne McKechnie Klahr is offering students in low-income urban America a way to succeed in business and in life.